-- 1. Users must comply with laws and regulations, Board policies and System procedures, contracts, and licenses applicable to their particular uses.
-This includes, but is not limited to, the laws of libel, data privacy, copyright, trademark, gambling, obscenity, and child pornography; the federal Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit "hacking" and similar activities; state computer crime statutes; student conduct codes; applicable software licenses; and Board policies 1.B.1, prohibiting discrimination and harassment; 1.C.2, prohibiting fraudulent or other dishonest acts; and 3.26, concerning intellectual property. - 2.
-Users are responsible for the content of their personal use of System information technology, and may be subject to liability resulting from that use. - 3.
+- 1. Users must comply with laws and regulations, Board policies and system procedures, contracts, and licenses applicable to their particular uses.
+This includes, but is not limited to: the laws of libel, data privacy, copyright, trademark, gambling, obscenity, and child pornography; the federal Electronic Communications Privacy Act and the Computer Fraud and Abuse Act, which prohibit "hacking" and similar activities; state computer crime statutes; applicable conduct codes, including the System Procedure 1C.0.1, Employee Code of Conduct; applicable software licenses; and Board Policies 1B.1, prohibiting discrimination and harassment, 1C.2, prohibiting fraudulent or other dishonest acts; and 3.26, concerning intellectual property. - 2.
+Users are responsible for the content of their personal use of system information technology and may be subject to liability resulting from that use. - 3.
 Users must use only system information technology they are authorized to use and use them only in the manner and to the extent authorized.
 Ability to access information technology resources does not, by itself, imply authorization to do so. - 4.
-Users are responsible for use of System information technology under their authorization.
+Users are responsible for use of system information technology under their authorization.